 I use debt funds to lend stability to the portfolio.
 I take risk with my equity portfolio.

 That’s my choice.
+And you don’t have to agree with me.
 After all, personal finance is personal.

 Your expectations may be very different.
 And hence the choice of your debt investment may be quite different.